Champaign Construction Accident Lawyer

 Current and Proposed Large Construction Projects in Champaign, Illinois

-Now that spring is given way to Winter, the city of Champaign and Champaign County had begun much-needed construction projects in the community to improve the area.
-Some of these include:
+The city of Champaign and Champaign County had begun much-needed construction projects in the community to improve the area.

 - Lighting Improvements – The lighting systems along Gregory and Oregon streets in Urbana will see a significant improvement after the city spends more than $600,000 to enhance the University of Illinois campus along the east side.
-Urbana Illinois residents will see significant improvement of their lighting systems along Lincoln Avenue from Saline Drive to Carney Avenue.
+Urbana, Illinois residents will see significant improvement of their lighting systems along Lincoln Avenue from Saline Drive to Carney Avenue.

-Champaign Illinois City Building Department
+Champaign, Illinois City Building Department

 102 N Neil St